Today we look at what the self defense laws in Michigan are and how and where a person can effectively defend themselves in the state.

 Of course, while this is the case now it wasn’t always the way for residents in Michigan.
 Prior to the Self Defense Act of 2006, which came into effect in October of 2007, the state of Michigan placed an undue burden on self defense with victims first having a duty to retreat as far as possible before they could take steps to defend themselves.

-This meant that victims who had undertaken defensive moves and done so successfully were then required to explain to police and the courts that there was no opportunity for them to retreat safely or that they had done so as much as they could before taking steps to protecting themselves.
+This meant that victims who had undertaken defensive moves and done so successfully were then required to explain to police and the courts that there was no opportunity for them to retreat safely or that they had done so as much as they could before taking steps to protect themselves.

 Naturally, this led to problems, as the victim would not be able to make a claim of self defense unless they had first shown their measures at retreating.